mcallisto/scala-graph-to-gephi/README.md

 ## How to

 ### Use
-Note that two resolvers needs to be added to access the Gephi Toolkit sources.
+Note that two resolvers must be added to access the Gephi Toolkit sources.

 #### From a Mill project
 ```